ntrpi/ManitouadgeHospitalProject/README.md

 - Added an image, project description, and Getting Started section to the readme.

 #### Team Work
-- Helped Amanda with database issues
+- Helped Amanda with database issues.
 - Helped Amanda with a strange VS/Windows system issue.
 - Helped Wafa debug some db and build issues.
 - Continual communication with the team about changes to models and front end.
 - Helped students from other teams debug their work.
+- Helped Amanda correctly structure and show the 1-1 relationship between Alerts and 2 other models.

 ### Wafa
 Donations Feature